rust-lang/book/second-edition/src/ch03-05-control-flow.md

 #### Conditional Loops with `while`

 It’s often useful for a program to evaluate a condition within a loop.
 While the condition is true, the loop runs.
-When the condition ceases to be true, you call `break`, stopping the loop.
+When the condition ceases to be true, the program calls `break`, stopping the loop.
 This loop type could be implemented using a combination of `loop`, `if`, `else`, and `break`; you could try that now in a program, if you’d like.

-However, this pattern is so common that Rust has a built-in language construct for it, and it’s called a `while` loop.
-The following example uses `while`: the program loops three times, counting down each time.
-Then, after the loop, it prints another message and exits:
+However, this pattern is so common that Rust has a built-in language construct for it, called a `while` loop.
+Listing 3-3 uses `while`: the program loops three times, counting down each time, and then, after the loop, it prints another message and exits.

 <span class="filename">Filename: src/main.rs</span>